Motivation

 - Multiple competing objectives (power output, hydrogen production, efficiency) require multi-objective treatment

-- Surrogate Modeling — Trained four ML models (RF, GB, NN, GP) on the simulation dataset
+- Trained four ML surrogate models (RF, GB, NN, GP) on the same simulation dataset

-- Optimization — Applied Bayesian (single-objective) and NSGA-II (multi-objective) on the surrogate
+- Bayesian optimization (single-objective) and NSGA-II (multi-objective) on top of the surrogate

 Phase 1 — Grid Sweep (Complete)